Graycemuthui/Calculator/README.md

 ```
 - Access the app at localhost:3000

+### Deployment

+- This project has been deployed by Netflify [link](https://62c817f974789f028124aaeb--sparkly-puffpuff-8ca3ee.netlify.app/)

 ### Prerequisites

 - Git.
 Which is a open source distributed version control system designed for source code management